 In a standalone application, you are unlikely to support semihosting operations.
-Therefore, you must remove all calls to semihosting functions or re-implement them with non semihosting functions.
+Therefore, you must remove all calls to target-dependent C library functions or re-implement them with non semihosting functions.

 Using the libraries in a nonsemihosting environment.

 2.7 Tailoring the image memory map to your target hardware